millicast/vue-viewer-plugin/examples/plugin-test/README.md

 # plugin-test

-This project is a plugin that allows testing integration with vue viewer plugin.
+This sample app will allow you to test the integration with the Vue viewer plugin.

 ## Environment Setup

-Before you can use the plugin, you'll need to set up some environment variables in the `.env` file.
+Before you can use the plugin, you will need to set up some environment variables in the `.env` file.
 Follow these steps:

 1. Copy the `examples/plugin-test/.env.sample` file.

 2. Rename it to `.env`.

-3. Set the following enviroment variables according to your Millicast account and stream name:
+3. Set the following enviroment variables according to your Dolby Real Time Streaming account id and stream name:

-    -  `VUE_APP_MILLICAST_ACCOUNT_ID` - Dolby.io account id
+    -  `VUE_APP_MILLICAST_ACCOUNT_ID` - Dolby Real Time Streaming account id

-    -  `VUE_APP_MILLICAST_STREAM_NAME` - Dolby s stream name
+    -  `VUE_APP_MILLICAST_STREAM_NAME` - Dolby Real Time Streaming stream name

 ## Project setup
 ```